KhoaLeoPard10/PracticalTest_MinhKhoa/README.md

 # Welcome to my first Project - Book Manager (CODE BY C#)

-## You will see in this project will have all my code Winform and data SQL
+## You will see in this project will have all my code Winform and data SQL about BookManager

 * Winform C#
 * SQL Server